-The Partnership contributed funding to the critical Concept Design for the Extreme Model Railroad and Contemporary Architecture Museum. ¬†Borne out of Thomas Krens‚Äô career experience with cultural institutions, and¬†his investigations of new concepts for public museums, the EMRCA continues¬†to grow in scope, detail, and sophistication.
+The Partnership contributed funding to the critical Concept Design for the Extreme Model Railroad and Contemporary Architecture Museum, and our board members continue to be leaders in the effort. ¬†Borne out of Thomas Krens‚Äô career experience with cultural institutions, and¬†his investigations of new concepts for public museums, the EMRCA continues¬†to grow in scope, detail, and sophistication.
 The project has¬†sparked unprecedented¬†enthusiasm from the citizens of North Adams and the international press. ¬†Read about the project on¬†iberkshires.

 Our¬†Strategic Plan identified the need to strengthen North Adams’ identity as a cultural & outdoor recreation destination. ¬†Among our outdoor recreation assets are wonderful bike rides, including¬†the ride up Mt Greylock through Lanesboro, Adams and North Adams which is “the best bike ride in the state” according to¬†biking.com. ¬†In order to promote¬†cycling tourism, the Partnership has¬†created BikeBerkshireNorth.org, a website devoted to cycling opportunities for locals and visitors alike.